dreardon/adk_agentruntime/README.md

 1. Go to the **APIs & Services > Credentials** page in the Google Cloud Console.
 2. Click **Create Credentials > OAuth client ID**.
 3. Select **Web application** as the application type.
 4. Add your authorized redirect URIs.
 Agent Identity Auth Provider will generate the required redirect URI for you after the 3LO creation below.
-Current guidance can be found in the [Gemini Enterprise Agent Deployment Walkthrough](https://docs.cloud.google.com/gemini/enterprise/internal/agent-deployment-walkthrough).
 5. Save the **Client ID** and **Client Secret**.
 You will need these to configure the Auth Provider.

 ### 2. Auth Provider 1: Create a 3LO Auth Provider in IAM